 Advertisement

-“What makes us different is that we start with an actual bait and 3-D scan it,” says Mike Bennett, of Savage Gear.
+“What makes Savage Gear different is that we start with an actual bait and 3-D scan it,” says Mike Bennett, formerly with Savage Gear (now with Okuma Reels).
 “From our 3-D scan, a positive is made to use as a temporary mold to adjust swimming action.
 After adjustments, we make a permanent mold.”

-Plastic baits like Savage’s Manic Prey and Freestyler also tend to have brighter and more-vibrant colors, along with a larger range of actions and styles.
+Plastic baits like Savage’s Panic Popper and Twitch Reaper also tend to have brighter and more-vibrant colors, along with a larger range of actions and styles.
+For Savage Gear, it’s not about a specific species to target, but rather modifying molds and designs to get the exact action he wants.

 Advertisement